rygo6/GTAvaToon/README.md

 # GTAvaToon

+The official root repository for this project is here https://github.com/rygo6/GTAvaToon.

 ## What?
 Why?

 Another VRChat Avatar Toon shader!?
 Why!?

 Well, this one is quite different from the others.

 My time spent in VRChat taught me a number of things about the nuances of avatars in a Social VR or "VR Metaverse" context.
 This specific use case is different enough from typical 3D games that it necessitates some new mentalities and designs for shaders.
 This is an attempt to start producing something tangible from what I have learned.
-To go more in depth on the "Why" behind all this, go to the [Learnings and Reasoning](#Learnings and Reasoning) section.
+To go more in depth on the "Why" behind all this, go to the [Learnings and Reasoning](#learnings-and-reasonings) section.

 ### Unique Features and Technical Aspects